JiaRuiShao/Machine-Learning/7 Support Vector Machines(SVM) Algorithm/README.md

 When θ0 = 0, this means the vector passes through the origin

-θ projection will always be 90 degrees to the decision boundary
+θ projection will always be 90 degrees to the decision boundary.

 ![w7.9](https://github.com/JiaRuiShao/Machine-Learning/blob/master/images/W7/w7.9.png?raw=true)